rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 {{< alert color="warning" >}}

 *Always* verify a new task.
-After adding a task, added your own or changed parameters to rsync , select the *"Verify tasks"* from the primary Sidebar menu.
+After adding a new task, changed a task, added your own or changed parameters to rsync , select the *"Verify tasks"* from the primary Sidebar menu.

 {{< /alert >}}